 None of us like to unnecessarily repeat ourselves.
 Autistic people are no different.
 If an autistic person has given their message to us (using any means they have available to them), and we understood and acknowledged them, it is unfair to then expect them to say it again using their AAC system.

 We forget this sometimes when we are trying to teach a student to use their AAC.
 For example, during lunchtime, Jack begins to reach for his lunch box on the shelf.
 It is clear to everyone that Jack is hungry and wants lunch.
-Rather than accept this nonverbal communication, instead Jack is made to get his “talker” (AAC device) and press buttons to say “I want lunch”.
+Rather than accepting his nonverbal communication, Jack is made to get his AAC device and press buttons to say “I want lunch”.
 Rather than forcing the use of the AAC system, communication partners instead can use this as an opportunity to model and expand language.
 Perhaps you pick up the AAC system and say “Oh!
 You must be hungry!
 You want lunch”, while pressing words like “hungry”, or “want”.
 Avoid making an autistic person repeat themselves using their AAC.

 Communicating at different times